-You don’t have to be a connoisseur to get a little adventurous by adding a bit of wine here and there in your cooking.
-It’s used to enhance the flavor of a dish and it’s a great way to use up any leftovers.
+You don’t have to be a connoisseur to get a little adventurous by adding a bit of wine here and there to enhance the flavor of a dish and it’s a great way to use up any leftovers.
 You’ll find that adding a splash or two to many simple dishes (such as casseroles, vegetable sautes, sauces, etc.) can elevate a dish to something special.

 Here’s an introduction to wine cookery that will help you get started.